workflowhub/workflowhub.github.io/generator.md

 traces depending on the properties that define the structure of the actual workflow.

-The current list of available workflow recipes include the following workflow applications:
+The current list of [available workflow recipes](https://docs.workflowhub.org/en/latest/generating_workflows.html#workflow-recipes) include the following workflow applications:

 - **1000Genome**: A high-throughput data-intensive bioinformatics
                   workflow.
+- **BLAST**: A high-throughput compute-intensive bioinformatics workflow.
+- **BWA**: A high-throughput data-intensive bioinformatics workflow.
 - **Cycles**: A high-throughput compute-intensive scientific workflow for agroecosystems modeling.
 - **Epigenomics**: A high-throughput data-intensive bioinformatics